stormychel/stormychel/README.md

 ### A Freelance Apple Developer

 - **👀 Interests:**
-  `["Everything Apple & Swift", "Simracing", "Dogs", "Camping", "Whisky"]`
+  `["Everything Apple & Swift", "Mindfulness", "Dogs", "Camping", "Motorcycles"]`

 - **🌱 Constantly learning:**
   `"All the new tools and frameworks Apple unveils at WWDC."`